pyroll-project/pyroll-core/docs/index.md

 pyroll create-input-py -k trio -f input.py
 ```

-The PyRoll command line interface resides additionally on a YAML configuration file `config.yaml`.
+The PyRolL command line interface resides additionally on a YAML configuration file `config.yaml`.
 The default file can be created using the following command:

 ```shell